Call for Papers

 Full paper submissions to ACM WiSec 2019 can be up to 10 pages in the ACM conference style

-encourages the submission of short papers with a length of up to 6 pages, which describe mature
+also encourages the submission of short papers with a length of up to 6 pages (including bibliography

 ACM WiSec 2019 invites papers (ACM conference style, up to 3 pages excluding references) that